Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 The Economics-Policy Gap

 In terms of a strict economic focus, the efficient policy is rarely the politically sound one.
-Three structural gaps in our system help examine this: losers in markets and politics organize and band together to combat winners in both fields (political economy); economically optimal, or efficient policies impose costs unequally on the economically and politically disadvantaged, creating friction in society even when welfare and governmental programs aid the aggregate (distributional conflict); and enforcement capacity of policy by governments varies dramatically across nations (implementation capacity).
+Three structural gaps in our system help examine this: losers in markets and politics organize and band together to combat winners in both fields (political economy); economically optimal policies impose costs unequally on the economically and politically disadvantaged, creating friction in society even when welfare and governmental programs aid the aggregate (distributional conflict); and enforcement capacity of policy by governments varies dramatically across nations (implementation capacity).
 These political-economy interactions are analyzed throughout Jeffords’ research.

 Public Goods, the Commons, and Private Bargaining